jannatulfeva/ecommerce_sales_performance_analysis/README.md

 Technology category generates the highest share of total profit.

--Consumer segment contributes the largest portion of overall sales.
+- Consumer segment contributes the largest portion of overall sales.

--Some product sub-categories such as Phones and Chairs generate high revenue.
+- Some product sub-categories such as Phones and Chairs generate high revenue.

--Certain categories show high sales but relatively lower profit margins.
+- Certain categories show high sales but relatively lower profit margins.

 - Sales and profit fluctuate across different months, showing seasonal patterns.